Connect With Us

 The latest addition to our list is likely a familiar name, Crunchyroll, following their recent acquisition of Right Stuf.
 I am happy to report that many of the things that made buying manga from Right Stuf so appealing were kept by Crunchyroll, most notably their sales and high-quality shipping.

-A potential downside for some might be the absence of the shipping protection option that Right Stuf used to offer.
-Now, any shipping issues must be addressed directly with Crunchyroll, instead of Route.
-On the brighter side, Crunchyroll has an impressive selection of manga, offering lower everyday prices and exclusive releases.
+All in all, Crunchyroll has an impressive selection of manga, offering lower everyday prices and exclusive releases.
 Additionally, they have continued to have the fantastic sales that Right Stuf was known for.
 Their sales are particularly great during the holiday season, but year-round Crunchyroll is one of the best places to find manga deals.
+They do have some room for improvement, though.
+Their order history page needs to be fixed, so customers can view their orders, and their shipping quality has room for improvement as well.

 Where to Buy Manga - Amazon Manga